apo-orvv/TypeScriptxRasa/README.md

 - Smart delay between messages
 - Easy import as a script tag or React Component
 - Connects to a RASA server for natural language processing and dialogue management
-- Custom Action Handling: Supports actions like redirecting to URLs or displaying recommended intents as buttons
+- Custom Action Handling
-- Customizable Styling: CSS available for customizing the chatbot's appearance
+- Customizable Styling
 - Recommended Intents as Buttons: Displays clickable buttons for recommended intents, enhancing user experience.

 ## 2. Integration Steps